raihanhd12/PS_Embedding/README.md

 - **Connection issues**: Ensure all services (PostgreSQL, Qdrant, MinIO) are running
 - **Authentication failures**: Verify API key in the `.env` file and request headers
 - **Embedding errors**: Check for sufficient disk space and memory
+- **PDF extraction fails**: Verify Poppler is correctly installed and accessible
+- **OCR not working**: Ensure Tesseract is properly installed and in your PATH

 ## License